petedh/gcn-front-end-task/README.md

 I wanted to create a overflowing horizontal video carousel (similar to Instagram and FB) but ran out of time having spent a good couple of hours to get to this point I thought I'd show were I've gotten too.
 I would be keen on creating this carousel and probably will in my spare time.... :raised_eyebrow:

+Other improvements could be some unit and snopshot testing, husky hooks to enfocre the esling and prettier rules as well as Github actions and sonarcloud to check code quality.

 Any questions [email me](mailto:peterdavidhenry@gmail.com) and I'll get back to you.